 How will you deal with my complaint?

 6. We will record your complaint centrally.

-7. We will write to you within 7 days acknowledging your complaint, enclosing a copy of this policy.
+7. We will aim to acknowledge your complaint in writing within 7 days, enclosing a copy of this policy.

 8. We will investigate your complaint.
 This will usually involve: